Connect with others who understand.

 X-Linked Infantile SMA

-X-linked infantile SMA (XL-SMA) primarily affects baby boys and results from a mutation in the ubiquitin-like modifier activating enzyme 1 (UBA1) gene on the X chromosome.
+X-linked infantile SMA (XL-SMA) primarily affects males and results from a variation in the ubiquitin-like modifier activating enzyme 1 (UBA1) gene on the X chromosome.
 The UBA1 gene provides instructions for creating an enzyme that helps maintain the body’s balance of protein creation and breakdown.
 If old proteins aren’t broken down, they can impair the function of other cells, such as motor neurons.

 How Does a Child Inherit SMA?

-Nearly all cases of SMA are recessive — meaning a child must inherit a mutated gene from both parents to develop spinal muscular atrophy.
+Nearly all cases of SMA are recessive – meaning a child must inherit an altered gene from both parents to develop SMA.
 For types 0-4, a child must inherit two mutated copies of the SMN1 gene.
-If both parents are carriers of the mutated gene that causes SMA, a child has a 25 percent chance of developing SMA and a 50 percent chance of being a carrier of SMA.
-If a person is a carrier, they can pass the gene on to their children, but will not develop SMA.
-In the United States, about 1 in 54 people is a carrier for SMA, though this rate varies by ethnic background.
-However, SMA is rare — it occurs in only 1 in 11,000 births in the U.S.
+If both parents are carriers of the variant that causes SMA, a child has a 25 percent of developing SMA and a 50 percent of being a carrier of SMA.
+If a person is a carrier, they can pass the gene on to their children but will not develop SMA.
+In the United States, about 1 in 50 people is a carrier for SMA, though this rate varies by ethnic background.
+However, SMA is rare – it occurs in about 1 in 14,700 births in the U.S.

 A few types of SMA, including distal SMA and SMA-LED, are inherited from one parent instead of both.
-X-linked forms of SMA, including Kennedy's disease and X-linked infantile SMA, occur almost exclusively in boys when there is a specific genetic mutation on the X chromosome inherited from the mother.
+According to MedlinePlus, X-linked forms of SMA, like Kennedy disease and X-linked infantile SMA, occur almost exclusively in males.
+This happens when a specific genetic change on the X chromosome is inherited from the mother.

 Genetic Testing for SMA